-You can - but beware, the SID's oscilators are DCOs, which means they'll be pretty much the same, and - in theory - it'll just double the volume.
+At present, you can theoretically connect two SIDs to one Core, but since the SID's oscillators are DCOs, they'll pretty much sound the same, which (in theory) will just double the volume.
 Still, nothing's said until you experiment!
 Try different configurations, e.g. just putting the SIDs in parallel, or making output of one go to the audio input of the next one to chain filters.
-Report on this Wiki!
+Share your findings here on the Wiki!